-Due to Covid-19 restrictions, children are currently staying in their classes for Maths and English and are not mixing bubbles.
-You can see some information and pictures from last year’s ability groups and we will post more information about our ability groups when restrictions are eased.
+As Covid-19 cases remain high, children are currently staying in their classes for Maths and English.
+You can see some information and pictures from previous year’s ability groups and we will post more information about our ability groups in the future.

 Key Stage 2 Ability Groups